CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/README.md

 #### Usage of Survey in Flows:-
 - It demonstrates the usage of survey via Live Chat Close Flow and Facebook Close flow.

+#### Apple Business Messages Sample Flows
+- Contains sample flows to demonstrate usage of
+  - Rich Message features supported by Apple such as Time picker, List picker etc.
+  - Routing based on entrypoint parameters i.e. intentID and groupID

 ### Template Flows:-